ibm-cloud-docs/vpc/about-contract.md

 ### The `auths` subsection
 {: #hpcr_contract_auths}

 The `auths` section consists of information about the container's registry.
 If a public image is used in the contract, you do not need the `auths` section because no credentials are required.
 The `auths` subsection is required only if the container images are private.
 This subsection does not have any image information, as shown in the following sample.
 This subsection needs to contain the name of the image registry and the credentials such as username-password for the same.
-The key must be the hostname of the container registry or the following string for the default docker registry:
+The key must be the hostname of the Container Registry or the following string for the default docker registry:

 ```text
 https://index.docker.io/v1/